For Families Home Exchange in New Zealand

 Yes — you can earn credits by hosting in a spare room, a long-term rental (if your lease allows guests) or by gifting/receiving credits from other members.
 You can also buy a starter pack if you want to travel before you host.
 Listing your primary home is the most common path, but it's not the only one.

-Which regions in New Zealand are most manageable for families with young children?
+What makes New Zealand particularly suited for families with young children?